okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/anything-as-a-source/index.md

 2. [Bulk delete user data](/docs/reference/api/xaas/#bulk-delete-user-data):

-    * Use the `id` property value returned from the created Import Session to make the [bulk delete user data](/docs/reference/api/xaas/#bulk-delete-user-data) request.
+    * Use the `id` property value returned from the created Import Session to make the bulk-delete user data request.
     * Obtain the unique user identifiers from your HR source and add each `externalId` value into the `profiles` array.
 You can have up to a maximum of 200 user IDs in the array.
     * Set `entityType` to `USERS`.
 Only user data is supported.
 Group data isn't currently supported.
-    * If you need to deactivate more users, make another [bulk delete user data](/docs/reference/api/xaas/#bulk-delete-user-data) request with the same `${sessionId}` value.
+    * If you need to deactivate more users, make another bulk-delete user data request with the same `${sessionId}` value.
 You can make up to 50 bulk-user-load requests for one Import Session.

     ```bash
     curl -i -X POST \